 The oil helps keep the spices and herbs moist and helps prevent them from burning in the hot oven.

-The secret is to pick relatively small legs and roast them relatively quickly at a high temperature.
+The secret is to pick medium-sized legs and roast them relatively quickly at a high temperature.
 Then, let them rest for a few minutes before digging in to allow the temperature to climb a bit more and the juices to settle.

-Resting it accomplishes two goals.
-The first is that it allows the temperature to climb and reach 165°F. The second is that it enables the juices to settle, ensuring juicy meat.
+The resting period accomplishes two goals.
+The first is allowing the temperature to climb and reach 165°F. The second is enabling the juices to settle, ensuring juicy meat.

 Serving Suggestions